 Of these four types, single tenant, triple net leased properties are particularly popular with individual investors.
 These are assets that have just one tenant, usually a high quality, national company like Walgreens or Starbucks, who occupies the property under a triple net lease structure.
 Because these types of properties can be very expensive, the best way for individual investors to gain exposure to them is through fractional ownership vehicles like REITs and private equity.

 A real estate investment trust (REIT) is a real estate company that owns, operates, and/or finances commercial real estate assets.
 For the purposes of this article, the focus is on publicly traded REITs, which can be bought or sold on major stock exchanges.

+REITs have pros and cons.
 Investors like publicly traded REITs for their liquidity, diversification, and tax benefits.
 But, they can be exposed to price volatility based on movements in the stock market and not any particular issue with the underlying real estate.
 It is important to note that REITs tend to specialize in specific property types.
 For example, two of the largest publicly traded REITs in the US – American Tower and Prologis – specialize in cell phone towers and warehouse/logistics facilities respectively.
 For the purposes of this article, the focus is on publicly traded REITs that specialize in “net leased” properties.

-Net Lease REITs
+Net Lease REIT Options

 - Realty Income (Ticker: O): Owns ~6,750 net leased properties in the United States, Puerto Rico, and the UK.

 - W.P.
 Carey (Ticker: WPC) Owns ~1,250 net leased properties across 25 countries

 - National Retail Properties (Ticker: NNN): Owns ~3,150 properties across 48 states.